-You can preselect the perfect grind size when ordering any of La Colombe's delicious blends.
+You can preselect the ideal grind size when ordering any of La Colombe's delicious blends.
 Corsica is our favorite for French presses.
 Named for the island off the coast of mainland France, this coffee mixes notes of deliciously dark chocolate with hints of smokiness and red wine.
 The main downside is that you have to order directly off La Colombe's website for ground coffee, as most major retailers only carry the boutique roaster's bags in whole bean.

-Best Budget: Seattle's Best Coffee
+Seattle's Best Coffee House Blend Ground Coffee

 With 10 tasty options and a budget price, Seattle's Best is the favorite morning pick-me-up in many households.
 Those new to the brand (a Starbucks subsidiary) can start with the well-balanced House Blend or find favorite roasts from light to dark.
 There's also a couple of flavored options like Toasted Hazelnut and Very Vanilla, as well as a decaf blend.